deliriousintent/cryogenic-fluid-cosmology/THEORETICAL_FRAMEWORK.md

     *   **Expanded Space (Low Gravity/Altitude):** When space expands (away from gravity wells), matter spreads out.
 It covers **more gradients** of the Time Washboard.
         *   *Result:* More gradients intersected = More physical "ticks" = **Faster Time.**
         *   *Analogy:* Imagine a gear (matter) rolling over a washboard (time).
 Every time a tooth hits a ridge, a moment of time 'ticks.'
 If space is compressed (densified), the ridges are effectively further apart relative to the gear.
 The gear hits fewer ridges per meter of travel. **The clock physically ticks slower.**
+    *   **Mathematical Basis:** This hydrodynamic flow model is conceptually aligned with the Gullstrand-Painlevé metric (the "River Model") of General Relativity, which mathematically demonstrates that gravity can be rigorously described as space flowing toward mass at the escape velocity.

 **The Mechanism of Relativity:**
 *   **Gravity:** The static compression of the Space Fluid by mass, reducing the number of Time Gradients intercepted by local matter.